marcusoftnet/marcusoftnet.github.io/_posts/2006-12-29-happy-new-year.md

 blogger_orig_url: https://www.marcusoft.net/2006/12/happy-new-year.html
 ---

-Soooo... here we are at the end of 2006 - one of the best years ever for my part:
+Soo... here we are at the end of 2006 - one of the best years ever for my part:

 - I got married to Elin - the best thing ever.
 - Some really fun stuff to do at work (speaking at two conferences and  some other presentations as highlights)
 - Really cool trips - Borneo and Malaysia, Norway and some very nice places in Sweden
-- Great euphonium-playing experiences: soloeuphonium with Gothenburg Brass Band during the spring, playing Music of the Spheres, playing euphonium with the Vasa Band who are really great guys and a good band
+- Great euphonium-playing experiences: solo euphonium with Gothenburg Brass Band during the spring, playing Music of the Spheres, playing euphonium with the Vasa Band who are really great guys and a good band
 - A lot of new friends and relatives
 - Starting this blog - had to put it in here of course :)

 I can only hope for 2007 to be half this good and it still will be great!

 A happy new year to you all!